MicrosoftDocs/connected-spaces/articles/install-cameras.md

     ![180-degree camera position](media/orientation-180.PNG "180-degree camera position")

     > [!NOTE]
-    > If the camera is positioned at 180 degrees, the ONVIF media profile should specify 180.
+    > If the camera is positioned at 180 degrees, the ONVIF media profile should also specify 180.

     ![ONVIF media profile](media/ONVIF.PNG "ONVIF media profile")